sherdwhite/UMSL-Android-Apps/README.md

-# o2-white
+# CS5020
-For Operating Systems Assignments
+For Android Apps